natbutter/pedig/README.md

 # pedig
 Dokcer file for PEDIG: a Fortran Package for Pedigree Analysis Suited for large populations

-The Dockerfile rebuilds the fortran codes in an Ubuntu environemnt.
+The Dockerfile rebuilds the fortran codes in an Ubuntu environemnt, using the ```compile.sh``` script.

 To build this docker file
 ```docker build -t pedig . --no-cache```